 “Dr. Pyles told me that the only thing that could fix the blockages was heart surgery,” Jack said.

 Jack didn’t waste time and made an appointment for quadruple bypass surgery.

 “The surgery went extremely well,” Jack said.
 “I was sore coming home from the hospital and recovery was a little rough at first, but after the first week at home I was able to get up and do things for myself.”

-Jack started cardiac rehabilitation in July and is still continuing to work up to a full recovery.
-He does, however, already feel the positive effects of his surgery.
+Jack started cardiac rehabilitation in July 2019 and is still working toward a full recovery.
+He does, however, already feel the positive effects from his surgery.

-Laura and Jack both enjoy walking in 5ks and were shocked that he hadn’t noticed any major symptoms like chest pain during any of the walks they participated in.
+Laura and Jack both enjoy walking in 5K races and were shocked that he hadn’t noticed any major symptoms like chest pain during any of the walks they participated in.